nickretallack/puppetbox/README.md

 Todos:
 ---
-* Make scoped "rooms" for this so it's not just one global application
+* Make scoped "rooms" for this so it's not just one global application [DONE]
 * Server-side persistence
 * Selection info panel on the side
 * Delete objects